Xilinx/Vitis-AI/3.5/html/_sources/docs/ref_design_docs/README_DPUCV2DX8G.md.txt

 **Step1:** Build VEK280 platform

-Firstly, build the VEK280 platform in the folder '$TRD_HOME/vek280_platform', following the instructions in '$TRD_HOME/vek280_platform/README.md".
+First, build the VEK280 platform in the folder '$TRD_HOME/vek280_platform', following the instructions in '$TRD_HOME/vek280_platform/README.md".

-**Step2:** Setup environment for building DPUCV2DX8G
+**Step2:** Setup the environment for building the DPUCV2DX8G IP and kernel

 When platform is ready, set the Vitis environment variable as given below.